The Python MQbtT library¶

 Received reply: Reply(kind=<Kind.RESULT: 1>, num_shares=9100405, new_block=False)

-while the output of the echo miner should be
+while the output of the mqbtt_echo should be

 Received request: Request(timestamp_min=0, timestamp_max=1, nonce_start=0, nonce_size=1, reset=True)